PhD in Bioengineering

-Current position: Senior Lecturer at Tel Aviv University, Israel
+Current position: Associate Professor at the Tel Aviv University, Israel

-His PhD thesis was a breakthrough in production of bioelectricity from the electrolysis of biological matter and received worldwide media coverage.
-After graduating he began his post-doctoral work at the University of California, Berkley and Harvard Medical School, Boston in the USA.
+Alexander’s PhD thesis was a breakthrough in the production of bioelectricity from the electrolysis of biological matter and received worldwide media coverage.
+After graduating he began his postdoctoral work at the University of California, Berkeley and Harvard Medical School, Boston, United States of America.

 2014 Robert B. Lindberg Award and Medal, America Burn Association